XentiusCRFX/greenfox/README.md

 # greenfox
-Practice stuff, nothing serious if have got confused
+Practice stuff, nothing serious if you have got confused